Universe · mythic, sunlit, wondrous

 Seeds

-- A wind-seller who sells the wrong wind to the wrong buyer.
+- A wind-seller who sells the wrong wind to the wrong buyer. (grew into The Girl Who Sold the Wind)

 - Three travellers, three bottles, and only one true wind among them.